ciscoheat/superforms-web/src/routes/concepts/multiple-forms/+page.md

 });
 ```

-By setting an id like this on the server, you'll ensure that only forms with the matching id on the client will react on the updates:
+By setting an id on the server, you'll ensure that only forms with the matching id on the client will react on the updates.

+> Again, you only need to add an `id` when the same schemas are being used for multiple forms on the same page.

 **+page.server.ts**